 |Azure Firewall||You can use a public IP from a prefix for outbound SNAT.
 All outbound virtual network traffic is translated to the Azure Firewall public IP.||To associate an IP from a prefix to your firewall: 1.
 Create a prefix.
 2. Create an IP from the prefix.
 3. When you deploy the Azure firewall, be sure to select the IP you previously gave from the prefix.|

-- You can create a prefix of up to 16 IP addresses or a /28 by default.
+- You can create a prefix of up to 16 IP addresses.
 Review Network limits increase requests and Azure limits for more information.

 - Addresses from the range can only be assigned to Azure Resource Manager resources.
 Addresses can't be assigned to resources in the classic deployment model.

 - You can't delete a prefix if any addresses within it are assigned to public IP address resources associated to a resource.
 Dissociate all public IP address resources that are assigned IP addresses from the prefix first.
 For more information on disassociating public IP addresses, see Manage public IP addresses.